ausgerechnet/spheroscope/library/guidelines.md

 - in general, we only annotate *clear* positives
+- every slot has to be realised; any exceptions are given in the specifications for respective patterns
+- we currently *do* annotate patterns embedded within questions, negations etc. as positives

 # 0 Quotation #
 - ENTITY says FORMULA
 - according to ENTITY: FORMULA